-- Assume jurisdiction over this matter; a. - Enjoin Respondents from applying the unlawful Policy of targeting noncitizens for b. apprehension, detention, transfer, and status termination based on First Amendment-protected speech advocating for Palestinian rights, their actual or imputed viewpoint in support of Palestinian rights, or their actual or imputed religion, national origin, or protected associations to Petitioner;
+- a.
+Assume jurisdiction over this matter; - b.
+Enjoin Respondents from applying the unlawful Policy of targeting noncitizens for apprehension, detention, and transfer based on First Amendment-protected speech advocating for Palestinian rights, their actual or imputed viewpoint in support of Palestinian rights, or their actual or imputed religion, national origin, or protected associations to Petitioner;

-- c.
-Declare the Respondents' Policy of targeting noncitizens for apprehension, detention, transfer, and status termination based on First Amendment-protected speech advocating for Palestinian rights, their actual or imputed viewpoint in support of Palestinian rights, or their actual or imputed religion, national origin, or protected associations is unlawful; - d.
-If re-detained, order Respondents to transfer Petitioner back to the jurisdiction of this District pending these proceedings; - e.
-Order the continued release of Petitioner pending these proceedings; - f.
-Order the release of Petitioner; - g.
-Declare that Respondents' actions to apprehend and detain Petitioner violate the First Amendment, the Due Process Clause of the Fifth Amendment, the Equal Protection protections of the Fifth Amendment, and the APA; - h.
-Declare that Respondents' termination of Petitioner's SEVIS record and J-1 status violates his rights under the First and Fifth Amendments and the APA; - Order Respondents to set aside their termination of Petitioner's and his children's SEVIS records; - j.
-Order Respondents to reinstate, retroactive to March 18, 2025, Petitioner's J-1 exchange visitor status and his corresponding SEVIS record and Petitioner's children's J-2 status and corresponding SEVIS records; - k.
-Enjoin Respondents from terminating Petitioner's SEVIS records and his children's SEVIS records pending these proceedings, unless Respondents become aware of a newly discovered, independent legal ground to terminate the records, and requiring Respondents to provide at least 21 days advance notice to Petitioner and his counsel
+- Declare the Respondents' Policy of targeting noncitizens for apprehension, c. detention, and transfer based on First Amendment-protected speech advocating for Palestinian rights, their actual or imputed viewpoint in support of Palestinian rights, or their actual or imputed religion, national origin, or protected associations is unlawful; - d.
+Order Respondents to transfer Petitioner back to the jurisdiction of this District pending these proceedings; - Order the immediate release of Petitioner pending these proceedings; e. - f.
+Order the release of Petitioner; - Declare that Respondents' actions to apprehend and detain Petitioner violate the g.
+First Amendment, the Due Process Clause of the Fifth Amendment, the Equal Protection protections of the Fifth Amendment, and the APA; - Award reasonable attorneys' fees and costs for this action; and h. - i.
+Grant such further relief as the Court deems just and proper.